-Spangen, a neighbourhood located in the west of Rotterdam, is vulnerable to pluvial flooding during heavy precipitation events due to a lack of retention capacity.
-At the other hand, the Sparta Stadium, located in the neighbourhood, uses a significant amount of water for the irrigation of the sport fields.
+Spangen is a neighbourhood located in the west of Rotterdam, which faces nuisances during heavy precipitation events due to lack of retention capacity.
+At the other hand, the Sparta Stadium in Spangen, uses a significant amount of water for the irrigation of the sport fields.

-The aim of the project is to collect, filter, and infiltrate rainwater in the underground to solve the need for retention capacity in the neighbourhood; and to use the stored water to provide the Sparta Stadium with a decentralised source for irrigation.
+The aim of the project is to collect, filter, and infiltrate rainwater in the underground to solve the need for retention capacity in Spangen, and to use the stored water to provide the Sparta Stadium with a decentralised source for irrigation.